labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step3.md

        self._price = price    # Using private attribute
    ```

-3. Add property definitions for `shares` and `price` with appropriate validation:
+3. Now, we'll define properties for `shares` and `price` with proper validation.
+Properties are defined using the `@property` decorator for the getter method and the `@<property_name>.setter` decorator for the setter method.
+The getter method is used to retrieve the value of the attribute, and the setter method is used to set the value.
+Here's the code to add property definitions with validation:

    ```python
    @property